-Challenges That Come With A Salvaged Title Loan & Should I Get One?
+Challenges That Come With A Salvage Title Loan & Should I Get One?

 As the owner of a salvaged car, you may find it frustrating to look at your flawlessly rebuilt car or truck and think of it as somehow less valuable than a vehicle never before damaged.
 However, that is the hurdle you face if want to apply with companies that offer cash for your vehicle.

-Consider the following factors relating to a salvage vehicle title loan:
+Consider the following factors relating to salvage vehicle title loans:

 - What is the total value of the car (car, truck, or even motorcycle) you are using as collateral?